 Results of ABA analyses in 2004 showed that four of the five samples were potentially acid generating (KGCMC, 2005).
-However the pH of the site's drainage remained near-neutral.
+However the pH of the site's drainage remains near-neutral.
 During construction of the assay lab, glacial till from Site 23 was placed over much of the exposed production rock.
 The Site 23 material is not potentially acid generating and reduces exposure of the covered production rock to precipitation and oxygen.
-A network of drains and catchments diverts surface water away from the production rock.
-Flow from the production rock is low (generally less than 1 gpm), remains near-neutral, has elevated manganese concentrations, and has moderate sulfate, zinc, cadmium and iron concentrations,
+A network of drains and catchments diverts surface water away from the underlying production rock.
+Flow from the production rock is low (generally less than 1 gpm), remains near-neutral, with elevated manganese concentrations, and moderate sulfate, zinc, cadmium and iron concentrations.

 Sporatic fluctuations in lead concentrations in Greens Creek below Site C may be related to sediments contributed from the storm water ditch that sheds water from the B Road between the 920 area and Site C. An EMS objective and target project was developed in 2004 for Site C to improve containment of sediments and decrease the potential for metal loading to the environment.
 Work items accomplished in 2004 included diversion of upper Pond C flow to lower Pond C, removal of road ditch sediments with enhanced sediment controls installed in this area, and construction of a swale at the 920.
 In 2005, oxidizing materials were removed from the Mill backslope upper road (see Section 2.4 above).
-Additionally, a pump-back system similar to that at Pond D will be designed and installed for the Pond C waters in 2006.
+The caisson for the pump in the pump-back system was installed in 2006 to facilitate collection of stormwater from Pond C. Installation of the pump and comissioning of the system occurred in 2007.
+Sediments were removed from Pond C in August of 2007.
+KGCMC will continue to make improvements to the collection and containment system around Site C in 2008.
+See figures 2.35a and b for photos of work at Pond C.